Most Kiwis Are Underinsured

 Temporary accommodation

-If an insured event makes your home unliveable, your policy covers reasonable temporary accommodation costs while repairs or rebuilding are completed.
-This might mean renting another house or staying in serviced accommodation for a specified period.
-We will walk you through the limits that apply.
+Where do you live if your house is uninhabitable?
+Many policies cover reasonable temporary accommodation costs while repairs or rebuilding are completed.
+That could mean renting another house or staying in a serviced apartment for a set period.
+We walk you through the specific limits on your policy.

 Legal liability

-Standard home insurance policies typically exclude gradual damage, wear and tear, poor maintenance, and pest damage.
-Some policies also have specific sub-limits for glass breakage or certain natural hazards.
-We walk you through the full exclusions in the policy wording so there are no surprises at claim time.
+What is not covered?
+Gradual damage, wear and tear, poor maintenance, and pest damage are standard exclusions.
+Some policies also set sub-limits for glass breakage or certain natural hazards.
+We go through the full exclusion list in the policy wording with you, so there are no surprises at claim time.

 Hidden gradual damage deserves special attention.
-This refers to deterioration that happens slowly and is not immediately visible - for example, a plumbing leak behind a wall that causes timber to rot, or moisture seeping through a failed pipe joint and damaging the framing.
-Because hidden gradual damage is not caused by a sudden event, many house insurance policies exclude it.
-However, some insurers offer optional cover or include it within certain policy tiers.
-Ask your broker whether your policy covers hidden gradual damage, as the cost of undetected plumbing leaks can be substantial.
+This is deterioration that happens slowly and is not immediately visible.
+Think of a plumbing leak behind a wall that rots the timber over months, or moisture from a failed pipe joint that quietly damages the framing.
+Because it is not caused by a sudden event, many house insurance policies exclude it.
+Some insurers do offer optional cover, or include it within certain policy tiers.
+Ask your broker.
+Undetected plumbing leaks can cost tens of thousands by the time anyone notices.

 EQC and natural hazard cover explained